bristolcs828/Project-Account/report/Conclusion/README.md

 In terms of technology assessment, the first thing that needs to be mentioned is the group working method of the iterative model.
 We mainly identified three directions of agile, which are as follows:

-1.Profit.
+1.Interest relevance.
 This allows you to consider each possible increase in stakeholder needs and make appropriate modifications.

 2.Flexibility.
 When making relevant changes, it will not be too complicated, because each iteration model will ensure the certainty of ideas and reduce the negative impact caused by the final uncertainty